78 Free Places to Visit in Delhi in 2026

 42. Shri Aadya Katyayani Shaktipith Mandir (Chhattarpur Temple)

-The architecture is a combination of South and North Indian styles with intricate stone work, but the treatment of the goddess is unique.
+The treatment of the goddess is unique.
 Inside the temple near the prayer hall is a living room for the goddess, complete with nine chairs, one for each of her nine avatars, as well as a bedroom with a silver bed, dressing table and sword.
-This temple gets incredibly busy during the two Navratra seasons.

 43. Isha Yoga Centre, New Delhi